Slovak president blasts government's prosecution reforms, threatens veto | Politics

 Slovak president blasts government's prosecution reforms, threatens veto

-Slovak President Zuzana Caputova said on Friday she would likely veto the government's planned fast-track changes to criminal law that include scrapping a special prosecutor's office that has focused on corruption, saying the plan needed proper debate.
-Caputova said the proposed changes included unacceptable political meddling in personnel matters, threatened to weaken the position of whistle-blowers and could lead to a halt in the inflow of European Union funds.
+Slovakia's president said on Friday she would likely veto the government's planned fast-track changes to criminal law that include scrapping a special prosecutor's office that has focused on corruption, saying the plan needed proper debate.
+Zuzana Caputova said the proposed changes included unacceptable political meddling in personnel matters, threatened to weaken the position of whistle-blowers and could lead to a halt in the inflow of European Union funds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)